| A

 done concert tours on solo saxophone throughout Europe, Asia,

+Africa.
 From the Bossa Nova percussive richness of 'Between Islands'

 to the blues melodies of 'Bangkok Ways', the